BrianTruong23/assignment10data_bias/README.md

 5. Evaluate the fairness of the model
 6. Finding and Results

+## Detailed Explanation

-1) Set up Toxic Threshold
+1. Set up Toxic Threshold
    As the average of toxicity score for non-toxic comments is around 0.11 and the average of toxicity score for toxic comments is around 0.76, I would choose the threshold of toxicity around 0.4.

-2) Set up hypothesis
+2. Set up hypothesis
    My hypothesis is that Perspective will be more likely to mark the comment with all-caps words as toxic when compared to non-cap words.

-3) Set Up Example for the toxic tests.
+3. Set Up Example for the toxic tests.

 I set up some examples for test cases with cap and non-cap sentences.